Frequently Asked Questions (FAQ)

 12Is it allowed to puncture through a tattoo, for example for blood tests, vaccinations, or a spinal injection (epidural)?

-Spinal injection (epidural)
+Spinal injection or epidural

-13My tattoo itches — should I see a doctor?
+13My tattoo itches, should I see a doctor?

-14My tattoo itches when I sit in the sun — should I do something about this?
+14My tattoo itches when I sit in the sun, should I do something about this?

 Itching or a burning sensation in a tattoo during sun exposure is fairly common.
 See, for example, this study.
 The exact cause is not always clear, but it is thought to be due to a mild photo-irritative skin reaction or temporary activation of pigment-related immune responses.
 This can occur in both old and recently applied tattoos.